egorkush/fe-upload-react/README.md

+# This is a plugin for uploading images.
+Supported image formats: '.png', '.jpg', '.jpeg', '.gif'.
+Unnecessary images can be deleted or new images can be selected before uploading.
+Images are uploaded to the Firebase server.
+You can see the addresses where you can retrieve the uploaded images in the Developer Console.

-# Getting Started with Create React App
+Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).